Read the values of N, K, D, and C.

 in_backpack -= D[i]

-# Write the answer to the output file.
+# Write the answer.

 #include <cstdio>